9 million children to be vaccinated against polio in Africa

 People most commonly contract polio when they drink water contaminated by the faeces of someone who carries the virus.
 Children under the age of five and those living in areas with poor sanitation are most at risk.

-“A regional response is vital as polio is extremely contagious and can spread easily as people move across borders,” says Fall.
+“A regional response is vital as polio is extremely contagious and can spread easily as people move across borders,” says Mohamed M. Fall.

 UNICEF has procured more than 36 million doses of the polio vaccine for the first two rounds of the immunizations of children in Malawi, Mozambique, Tanzania and Zambia.

 In Malawi, UNICEF is installing 270 new vaccine refrigerators, repairing other refrigerators and distributing 800 remote temperature monitoring devices, vaccine carriers and cold boxes.
-In partnership with the WHO, UNICEF has trained 13,500 health workers and volunteers, 34 district health promotion officers and 50 faith leaders.
+In partnership with the World Health Organization, UNICEF has trained 13,500 health workers and volunteers, 34 district health promotion officers and 50 faith leaders.

-In Mozambique, UNICEF has procured 2,500 vaccine carriers and has delivered 100 cold boxes and is assisting with the swift delivery of vaccines from national to provincial stores.
-UNICEF is also supporting the training of 33,000 supervisors and health workers on vaccine management and social and behavioural change, as well as training of journalists, distribution of communication materials and broadcasting radio and TV spots to support the polio campaign.

-In Zambia, more than 200 trainers are coaching health-care workers at the provincial and district level, with support from UNICEF and partners.
-District officials have been trained on polio surveillance, in partnership with the WHO.
+In Zambia, more than 200 trainers are coaching healthcare workers at the provincial and district level, with support from UNICEF and partners.
+District officials have been trained on polio surveillance, in partnership with the World Health Organization.

 ADVERTISEMENT